antiguru/rahmen/README.md

 Below the image, some information gathered from the image's metadata will be shown.
 Right now, this is location data, time and date (formatted to German m.d.yyyy, h:mm), and the creator info (gathered from the copyright info set in the camera).
 If the data is not found, nothing is displayed.
+If the same value is encountered more than once (e.g., when City and ProvinceState are identical), it will be displayed only once to save space.

 It's planned to make this feature configurable in the future.

 All the information will be displayed in one line.
 If this line is too long